 Second tours before occupancy often focus on details photographs flatten: floor joints, column spacing, door alignment, and whether panel directories match the flyer.
 Ask to see the electrical room when policy allows.
 Ask whether spare capacity is contractually reserved in shared parks.

 Loading questions should be specific: door size, leveler type, apron depth, and whether port or rail access matters.
-Vague good loading comments do not help listing teams respond before your move in window closes.
+Specific numbers help everyone respond before your move-in window closes.

 Lease legacy on occupied buildings